PeterNaydenov/dt-toolbox/Migration.guide.md

-### Methods add/update/overwrite/combine/... will need param if are not in flat model
+### Methods add/update/overwrite/combine/... will need param if are not in flat data-type
-Library expect by default `flat` data-model.
+Library expect by default `flat` data-type.
 All other formats should be mentioned in option object parameter.

 Old code:
 ```js